I love owning my pet chinchilla!

 At least in my opinion.

 #12: You Don’t Have To Walk A Chinchilla

 The only reason I placed this on the list is that I also own two dogs.

-I’m not saying that walking them isn’t enjoyable and that I hate it from every angle, but when it’s 10 degrees outside, it sure would be nice not to have this chore on my daily list of things that need to be completed.
+I’m not saying that walking them isn’t enjoyable and that I hate it from every angle, but when it’s 10 degrees outside, it sure would be nice not to have this chore on my daily list of things that needs to be completed.
 3 times a day at that!

 With chinchillas, clearly, you don’t have this task to complete.

 Chinchillas don’t need to be walked, and from the standpoint of owning an animal that is just pure low maintenance, it doesn’t get much better than owning a chinchilla.

 #13: Chinchillas Can Remain In Separate Rooms From You